 Roadside attractions and “world’s largest” things are my true travel loves.
 Both are at the heart of why I started Olio in Iowa in the first place.
-So when I first learned about the Enchanted Highway a few years ago, it’s safe to say that my hear skipped a beat.
+So when I first learned about the Enchanted Highway a few years ago, it’s safe to say that my heart skipped a beat.

 Located in western North Dakota, these larger-than-life roadside attractions span a 32-mile stretch of highway and are truly a sight to behold.
 Built over the past 20 years by local artist Gary Greff, this collection of scrap metal sculptures draws thousands of visitors to rural North Dakota each year.